ARTbio/GalaxyKickStart/docs/examples/vagrant.md

 # Deploying galaxy-kickstart on local virtual machine (VM) using vagrant.
 ----

-GalaxyKickstarter is designed to be flexible and powerful, but for demonstration purposes we start a simple vagrant box that runs this playbook.
+GalaxyKickStart is designed to be flexible and powerful, but for demonstration purposes we start a simple vagrant box that runs this playbook.
 Following these instructions will not change the host system.
 Alternatively, see [examples/docker](docker.md) for running the playbook in docker, or [getting started](../getting_started.md) for running the playbook on local or remote machines.